chocolatey/docs/input/en-us/create/create-packages.md

 ~~~

 You'll need to append the API path like so:
 `-source "'.;https://chocolatey.org/api/v2/'"` (note the double quotes bookending the apostrophes here, use `%cd%` in cmd.exe or `$pwd` in Powershell.exe if `.` doesn't resolve).
-See [passing options with quotes](xref:choco-commands#how-to-pass-options-switches). **Note:** If you need to do this, please ensure you run `choco pack` first.
+See [passing options with quotes](xref:choco-commands#how-to-pass-options-switches).

+> :memo: **NOTE** If you need to do this, please ensure you run `choco pack` first.
 This method of passing a source won't work calling a nuspec or nupkg directly as it will override the source passed to the local folder.

 You can also use the `-debug` switch on `choco install` to provide more information.

-**NOTE:** Do not call install with `.nupkg` - pointing to a file explicitly overrides source.
+> :memo: **NOTE** Do not call install with `.nupkg` - pointing to a file explicitly overrides source.
 You must call your install with the package name, not the nupkg file and location.
 You've already specified for choco to look in a local source with `-s "'.;https://chocolatey.org/api/v2/'"`.
 Call `choco install dude -s "'.;https://chocolatey.org/api/v2/'"`, not `choco install .\dude.nupkg -s "'.;https://chocolatey.org/api/v2/'"`.

 ### Alternative testing strategy
 You can also type `choco install -fdv path/to/nuspec` and choco will build the nupkg and attempt to install it.

-**NOTE:** This is not recommended if you are passing install arguments or package parameters due to some weirdness, and definitely does not work with passed sources as it need to override that with the local folder once it builds the package.
+> :memo: **NOTE** This is not recommended if you are passing install arguments or package parameters due to some weirdness, and definitely does not work with passed sources as it need to override that with the local folder once it builds the package.
 Most likely you will want to stick with the recommended strategy.

 ## Push Your Package